Baby’s First Year: Week 2

 During Week 2, you might notice that certain pregnancy symptoms begin to subside.
 Generally, it takes the genital organs six weeks to two months to return to their original size and function.
 The pregnancy hormone relaxin, which makes the ligaments and muscles more elastic to prepare for birth, will remain in your body for up to five months.
 Go figure!
 Even though my baby currently is only two weeks old, I felt a big change over the past week.
 My left hip was a big issue for me during this pregnancy and I developed a stiff piriformis (middle buttock) muscle and a sore psoas muscle, which runs along the front of the hip.
 This made walking difficult and climbing up stairs impossible.
 The pain from both these areas has improved greatly during Week 2 and yesterday, I stepped up my first set of stairs.
 Hurray!
 Also, with this pregnancy, I had horrible veins in that area, especially on my left leg, that were very swollen and appeared to cause spider veins down the leg.
 Those inner leg veins have now shrunk and the spider veins have lightened, thank goodness.

 You might find yourself still crying during Week 2 at the drop of a hat.
-The other day, Paulus commented on how I had opened a bag of potatoes chips incorrectly and you guessed it, I burst into tears.
 I filmed a video about these postpartum mood swings, which stem from the hormonal changes going on in your body, the fatigue, and the sheer stress of caring for a newborn.
 To battle this, try as hard as you can to get enough rest, follow a good diet with low sugar, and enlist help.
 Do not shy away from enlisting your partner or a family member to change a diaper, run to the pharmacy, prepare dinner, or simply to hold the baby.
 It takes a village and asking for help is crucial.
 For baby to be good, mama must be good.
 That said, if you have anything beyond these tearful episodes that subside, and are feeling hopeless or violent, enlist the help of a health care practitioner immediately.

 Twenty-five to 50 percent of all women struggle with postpartum constipation in the weeks following birth so welcome to the club, mama.
 Your rectum can be swollen for a few weeks after giving birth and this can cause constipation.
 Treat this in a healthy way, recognizing that there is no overnight solution.
 Try to avoid laxatives which create a dependency, and, if you are breastfeeding, check with your doctor or pharmacist as to what breastfeeding safe alternatives you have.
 I went yesterday to the pharmacy and they gave me a fiber drink and some aloe pills, each of which is breastfeeding safe.
 The main causes of constipation are a diet low in fiber and dehydration, so drink tons of water, eat foods rich in fiber, walk around, and give yourself some time to relax.